PaBu04/OpenPrintSense/README.md

 ## 📖 Overview

 OpenPrintSense is an open-source project that combines 3D printing, hardware, and software to create a wearable finger tracking system.
-It uses a flex/stretch sensor attached to a 3D-printed glove frame to measure finger bend angles, which are then transmitted wirelessly to an Android smartphone.
+The key innovation is a **fully 3D-printed flex sensor** that uses conductive TPU filament - as the sensor bends, its electrical resistance changes, allowing precise measurement of finger flexion.
+Data is transmitted wirelessly via BLE to an Android smartphone.

+### How It Works

+The 3D-printed sensor combines flexible TPU with conductive filament.
+When you bend your finger:
+1. The conductive filament stretches
+2. This increases the electrical resistance
+3. The microcontroller reads the resistance change via analog input
+4. The bend angle is calculated and sent to the app

 ### Use Cases
 - 🎮 Gesture-based game controllers